Metastatic breast cancer refers to breast cancer that has spread to other parts of the body.

 Cancer spreads when cancerous cells grow and move beyond their original location.
 They start to affect the lymph glands, bloodstream, and various organs.
 Changes commonly begin in the lungs, brain, liver, and bones.

-When breast cancer has spread beyond the region of the body where it originated, 27% of people commonly live for at least another 5 years, according to the American Cancer Society.
+When breast cancer has spread beyond the region of the body where it originated,

 Symptoms of metastatic breast cancer depend on the organs that the cancer has started to affect.
 It often spreads to the brain, bone, lungs, or liver.

 Depending on the affected area of the brain, metastatic breast cancer can cause:

 - changes in behavior